jfy133/MEx-IPA/README.md

 install.packages(c("shiny", "tidyverse", "gridExtra"))
 ```

 Prior to running the app, you must generate your input file.
-This is in the form of a zipped MALT-Extract Beta v1.3 results directory.
+This is in the form of a zipped MALT-Extract results directory from AMPs v0.1.
+Note that you need to zip from the parent directory of your MALT-Extract results, _do not_ give the full path.

 ```bash
 zip -r <zip_archive_name>.zip <malt_extract_results_directory/